-\AVT-Process Systems Engineering, RWTH Aachen University, Turmstrasse 46, D-52064 Aachen, Germany ({maka.karalashvili, adel.mhamdi, wolfgang.marquardt}@avt.rwth-aachen.de).
+^{} AVT-Process Systems Engineering, RWTH Aachen University, Turmstrasse 46, D-52064 Aachen, Germany ({maka.karalashvili, adel.mhamdi, wolfgang.marquardt}@avt.rwth-aachen.de).

-&lt;sup>†Numerical Mathematics, RWTH Aachen University, Templergraben 55, D-52056 Aachen, Germany ({gross, reusken}@igpm.rwth-aachen.de).
+[†]Numerical Mathematics, RWTH Aachen University, Templergraben 55, D-52056 Aachen, Germany ({gross, reusken}@igpm.rwth-aachen.de).

 The identification of transport coefficients from appropriate measurement data, such as temperature or concentration, belongs to the class of ill-posed inverse problems.
 Many studies on the estimation of transport coefficients are available.
-A well-established technique for the identification of transport coefficients, as a function of states and time, relies on an optimization-based formulation which is used in the framework of a coefficient inverse problem, cf. [2, 14].
-In this approach, the reconstruction of the transport coefficient in model (1.1) uses suitable transient measurement data $u_m(\mathbf{x}, t)$ , $(\mathbf{x}, t) \in \Omega \times [t_0, t_f]$ .
+One possible solution technique is the so-called equation error method [12, 19, 28].
+In that approach the transient measurement data are inserted in the model (1.1) which is then interpreted as a system of equations for the unknown coefficient.
+The integration of these equations results in a direct relationship between the measured data and the unknown coefficient values.
+This relationship is frequently quite complicated and the transport coefficient has to be determined using special problem-adapted methods.
+Thus, equation error methods are rather problem-dependent.
+Another well-established technique for the identification of transport coefficients, as a function of states and time, relies on an optimization-based formulation which is used in the framework of a coefficient inverse problem, cf. [2].
+In this approach, the reconstruction of the transport coefficient in model (1.1) uses suitable transient measurement data $u_m(\mathbf{x},t), (\mathbf{x},t) \in \Omega \times [t_0, t_f]$.
 It is often assumed that the initial and boundary conditions of the problem are known.
-Quite some literature is available on the subject (cf. [3, 11, 28] and the references therein); the treatment, however, is typically restricted to one or two space dimensions.
+Quite some literature is available on the subject (cf. [3, 11, 30] and the references therein); the treatment, however, is typically restricted to one or two space dimensions.
 Furthermore, these studies do not aim at the reconstruction of a suitable transport model (structure and parameters) for transport coefficients.

-In the so-called simultaneous approach, problem (1.1) for the identification of a model (structure and parameters) for the transport coefficient is solved for each model candidate.
+In the so-called simultaneous approach, problem (1.1) for the identification of a model (structure and parameters) for the transport coefficient is solved for each model candidate using, for example, one of the above mentioned techniques.
 This leads to a large number of complex estimation problems.
 As a consequence, the discrimination between competing transport model candidates requires high computational effort.
-Furthermore, if a model candidate for the transport coefficient contains uncertainty or structural errors, this approach often yields biased or poor estimates [29].
+Furthermore, if a model candidate for the transport coefficient contains uncertainty or structural errors, this approach often yields biased or poor estimates [31].
 Often satisfactory results can only be achieved if the correct model structure for the transport coefficient is known.
-In the present work, in contrast, we use a fundamentally different, so-called incremental approach [22] for the identification of a structured model for the transport coefficient.
+In the present work, in contrast, we use a fundamentally different, so-called incremental approach [23] for the identification of a structured model for the transport coefficient.

 In the incremental identification approach, incremental modeling interplays with the incremental identification.
 In incremental modeling, the structure of a model to be identified is refined step by step by specifying submodels gradually in a sequence of successive refinement levels.
 Consequently, more transparency concerning the individual decisions during the modeling process can be gained.
 The incremental identification of a model reflects the steps of incremental modeling straightforwardly by splitting up the identification problem into a sequence of subproblems.
 The discrimination between the candidate models turns out to become more flexible as the replacement of a submodel on a certain model refinement level affects only the submodels on the following levels.
 Often this also leads to benefits in terms of less computational effort.
-The incremental strategy already proved to be an efficient and robust alternative for the mechanistic modeling of kinetic phenomena in multi-phase systems [23], the reconstruction of diffusion coefficients in liquids [6] and the identification of complex reaction kinetics in homogeneous systems [9].
+The incremental strategy already proved to be an efficient and robust alternative for the mechanistic modeling of kinetic phenomena in multi-phase systems [24], the reconstruction of diffusion coefficients in liquids [6] and the identification of complex reaction kinetics in homogeneous systems [9].